Monday, December 31, 2007

 you thrust me across the card table, spilling

-drinks and religious icons,
+drinks and religious icons, giving yourself up

 to the kind of love that always spells death.